One of the worst situations a website owner can find themselves in is to break the law.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we are not providing legal advice.
-We strongly advise you to do your own due diligence and consult legal experts about the best way to ensure that your website fully complies with the law pertaining to your business.
+Disclaimer: Once again, we are not lawyers and we are not offering legal advice on our website.
+You are strongly advised to do your own due diligence and consult legal experts about the best way to ensure that your website fully complies with the law wherever your business is based.

 - FTC Advertising And Marketing On The Internet